 The Jobs Investment Trust (JIT) consists of 13 members.
 The Governor, the President of West Virginia University, the President of Marshall University, the Chancellor of the West Virginia Higher Education Policy Commission, and the Executive Director of the West Virginia Housing Development Fund serve on the board by virtue of their respective positions.
 One member is appointed by the Governor from a list of two names submitted by the Board of Directors of the Housing Development Fund.
-One member is appointed by the Governor from a list of two names submitted by the Commissioner of the Division of Tourism.
+One member is appointed by the Governor from a list of two names submitted by the Governor from a list of two names submitted by the Governor from a list of the Division of Tourism.
 The other six members are appointed from the general public by the Governor.
 JIT is responsible for the development, promotion, and expansion of West Virginia's economy and to provide opportunities to businesses and college and university students to develop and implement plans for innovative projects and investment opportunity.